 A ripped tent needn't be the end of the tent...if the rip is not too bad.

 If you get a small rip when you are camping, gaffa tape will help.
 You can also buy some tent repair tape for just such an emergency.

-If your tent doesn’t come with a patch then you can buy some patches – these may not match the colour of your tent, though.
+If your tent doesn't come with a patch, you can buy some patches - these may not match the colour of your tent, though.
 Tenacious Tape (see below) is recommended for this.

-Other than that, you may need to contact a local tent repairer (your local camping shop may be able to recommend) or try the second-hand market.
+Other than that, you may need to contact a local tent repairer (your local camping shop may be able to recommend one) or try the second-hand market.

-So if you’ve got a damaged tent, I hope the above has helped in some way to getting the problem fixed.
+So if you've got a damaged tent, I hope the above has helped in some way to get the problem fixed.